Research and Development of Canadian Private Non-Profit Organizations (RDNP)

 Data sources and methodology

-The RDNP target population comprises all private non-profit organizations that perform and/or fund research and development (R&D) within the reference period, such as voluntary health organizations, private philanthropic foundations, associations and societies, and research institutes.
-These not-for-profit organizations serve the public interest by supporting activities related to issues of public welfare (such as health, education, and the environment).
-The survey excludes those private non-profit organizations that are part of the government, higher education, or business enterprise sectors.
-These units are identified by NAICS codes (NAICS 61131 for universities and NAICS 91 for public administration), and by non-profit flags on Statistics Canada's Business Register.
-All units on the RDNP survey frame are reviewed annually by subject matter officers to ensure that units falling under the control and direction of business enterprise, higher education or government sectors are excluded from collection, in order to prevent data duplication.
+The target population for the RDNP comprises all private non-profit organizations that perform and/or fund research and development (R&D) within the reference period, such as voluntary health organizations, private philanthropic foundations, associations and societies and research institutes.
+They are not for profit organizations that serve the public interest by supporting activities related to public welfare (such as health, education, the environment).
+The survey excludes those private non-profit organizations that are part of the government, higher education or business enterprise sectors.
+These units are identified by NAICS codes (NAICS 61131 for universities and NAICS 91 for public administration) and by non-profit flags on Statistics Canada's Business Register.
+Annually, subject matter officers review all units on the RDNP survey frame to ensure those units under the control and direction of the business enterprise, higher education or government sectors are excluded from collection in order to prevent data duplication.

-The RDNP introduced an electronic questionnaire (EQ) for reference year 2014.
-EQ content was developed to conform to international standards for research and development concepts (OECD, Frascati Manual 2015).
-The first round of questionnaire content testing occurred in March, 2014, with English content being tested in Ottawa, Toronto and Montreal, and French content in Gatineau and Montreal.
-The main purpose of this testing was to determine the respondents' understanding of specific concepts, questions, terminology (including the appropriateness of response categories), as well as the availability of the requested information.
-Based on respondent feedback, the questionnaire content was revised and a second round of content testing occurred in April, 2015 in the EQ format.
-These tests were conducted in English in Toronto, and in French in Montreal.
-The EQ functionality testing confirmed that respondents were able to navigate through the questionnaire contents, responses, help screens and edits with ease while providing the requested information.
-Results of the content testing indicated that the questionnaire content specific to R&D functioned successfully.
-However, respondents indicated that concepts related to the reference year were unclear.
-A final testing round was conducted in May and June, 2015 in English and French in Ottawa and French in Montreal, in order to confirm that revisions made to question wording (specifically referring to reference year) met respondents' requirements.
-EQ applications used for the RDNP adhered to all standards and guidelines in place at the time of development.
+The Research and Development of Canadian Private Non-Profit Organizations (RDNP) introduced an electronic questionnaire (E-Q) for reference year 2014.
+The E-Q content was developed to conform to international standards for research and development concepts (OECD, Frascati Manual 2015).
+The first round of questionnaire content testing occurred in March, 2014 in English in Ottawa, Toronto and Montreal and in French in Gatineau and Montreal.
+Testing private non-profit respondents' understanding of specific concepts, questions, terminology including the appropriateness of response categories and the availability of the requested information were the main purposes of this test.
+Based on respondent feedback, the questionnaire content was revised and a second round of content testing occurred in April, 2015 in the E-Q format.
+These tests were conducted in English in Toronto and in French in Montreal.
+The E-Q functionality testing confirmed that respondents were able to navigate through the questionnaire contents, response, help screens and edits with ease while providing the requested information.
+The content testing indicated that the research and development specific content worked however respondents indicated that the reference year concept remained unclear.
+A final test, conducted in May and June, 2015 in English and French in Ottawa and French in Montreal occurred to confirm that the revised question wording on reference year met respondents' requirements.
+The E-Q applications used for the RDNP adhered to all standards and guidelines in place at time of development.

 This survey is a census with a cross-sectional design.

-The RDNP comprises a census of all statistical enterprises, taken from a survey frame of private non-profit organizations known or believed to be performing and/or funding R&D in the reference period.
-There are approximately 200 active units on the survey frame.
+The survey comprises a census of all statistical enterprises taken from a survey frame of private non-profit organizations known or believed to be performing or funding R&D in the reference period.
+There are about 200 active units on the survey frame.
 All active units on the survey frame for the reference period are selected to receive the electronic questionnaire.
-The survey frame, or population, comprises private non-profit organizations with a high degree of variability in organization size, determined by the following characteristics: employment size, annual financing available for R&D, business strategies towards performing R&D (in-house, or granting or contracting out R&D to other organizations), geographic distribution of R&D activities, and operating control of the organizations.
+The survey frame or population comprises private non-profit organizations with a high degree of variability in organization size determined by employment, annual financing available for R&D, business strategies towards performing R&D in-house or granting or contracting out R&D to other organizations, geographic distribution of R&D activities as well as operating control of the organizations.
 For these reasons, a census was determined to be the most suitable survey design.

 The survey frame is updated and reviewed annually.
-It is based upon a compilation of private non-profit organizations that have reported R&D expenditures for the current period or within two years prior to the reference period.
-These R&D expenditures are reported either by questionnaire, reported to Statistics Canada's Business Activity, Expenditures and Output Survey (BAEO), Capital and Repair Expenditures Survey (CAPEX), Federal Science Expenditures and Personnel (FSEP) survey, other ad hoc surveys, or otherwise indicated through media and annual reports.
+It is based upon compilation of private non-profit organizations that have reported R&D expenditures for the current period or within two years prior to the reference period by questionnaire or otherwise reported R&D expenditures to Statistics Canada's Business Activity, Expenditures and Output Survey (BAEO), Capital and Repair Expenditures Survey (CAPEX), Federal Science Expenditures and Personnel (FSEP) survey, other ad hoc surveys or indicated R&D expenditures through media and annual reports.

 Responding to this survey is mandatory.